Work with time

 )

-For more on the DQL, refer to guides on writing basic formulas, working with strings, using built-in functions, and more.
+To learn more about the details of the DQL syntax and exactly what these commands do, refer to the DQL section in our User Guide, which includes guides on writing basic formulas, working with strings, using built-in functions, and more.

 There are four important tools provided by DQL that are relevant to the discussion on date-time types.